Nahid1911/RecipeApp-RoR/README.md

  ### Install

-Install this project with: ` cd blog-app  `
+Install this project with: ` cd RecipeApp-RoR  `
 ` gem install `

 <!--